 Similarly, the shape of the broom bristles can be as simple or as complex as you like – going with the spiky and jagged theme, ours is nicely ruffled.

-Now it is time to finish off the part where the witches shirt folds over the broom handle.
+This is the last step in our how to draw a witch tutorial – let’s just finish off the part where the witch’s shirt folds over the broom handle.
 Draw the fold-out as an “S” curve, and then finish the part of the shirt behind the broomstick.
 We have also added a small corner of the cape sticking out – another little detail that adds more interest.

 Finally, a few crossing strings to dress up the shirt a bit and we are done.

-Here is the final completed witch drawing, after we have erased the sketch lines – a cute young witch flying her funky ruffled broom.
+Here is the final result of our how to draw a witch tutorial, after we have erased the sketch lines – a cute young witch flying her funky ruffled broom.

-And since every picture looks even better coloured in, here is our version: we went for the green shirt and trousers, with a contrasting dark purple hat and cape.
+Here is the witch drawing coloured in: we went for the green shirt and trousers, with a contrasting dark purple hat and cape.
 Golden (or dark yellow) for the details – the hat-band and shirt laces – to add some flair.
 The broom handle is wooden, which means brown, and the same yellow for the broom sweep.

 Just for fun, we have added some background – a nice full moon and a starry night is the perfect time for a broomstick flight!